seregazhuk/seregazhuk.github.io_old/_posts/2016-05-27-laravel-facades.md

 ## Aliases
 Instead of writing `Illuminate\Support\Facades\Cache` every time when you need to get access to Laravel cache system, you may simply import `Cache` and start using it.
 But how?
 Again some magic here.
-We have seen in the source code of `Cache` facade, that it's namespace was `Illuminate\Support\Facades`.
+We have seen in the source code of `Cache` facade, that its namespace was `Illuminate\Support\Facades`.
 It becomes possible with the help of aliases.
-All the aliases of your appliaction are listed in
+All the aliases of your application are listed in
 `aliases` array in `config/app.php` file:

 {% highlight php %}